MarlinSchaefer/keras_cvae/README.md

 ## Example
 The script train_cvae provides a baseline example.
-It mostly reimplements the network provided in (this paper)[https://arxiv.org/abs/1909.06296].
+It mostly reimplements the network provided in [this paper](https://arxiv.org/abs/1909.06296).

 In the beginning the output distributions are defined.
 Afterwards the three distinct networks for the CVAE are defined.
 The get_handler method